ADACS-Australia/KLuken_HPC_training_2022B/_episodes/02_WhatIsHPC.md

 A shared use system is implemented such that many people can use the HPC resources at the same time.
 Not only can multiple people log into the system, but they each must plan the work that they will do and the resources that are required.
 One does this by submitting a computing job to a scheduler which will run your job once resources are available.
-The scheduling system figures out the most efficient way to complete all the work by minimising the amount of resources (CPUs, RAM, GPUs, etc) that are unused.
+The scheduling system figures out the most efficient way to complete all the work by minimizing the amount of resources (CPUs, RAM, GPUs, etc) that are unused.

 HPC centres try to strike a balance between how much resources are made available (how much hardware to buy and run) and the amount of work that people need to get done.